Applying SQL Server & Window patches to AlwaysOn clusters

 time-for-patching-alwayson

 2. Let the new change “burn in” for a while.
-The “while” depends per client.
+What a “while” means, will depend on your situation.
 Some wait a week, some wait a month.
 The duration of “burn-in” depends on how rigorous and active QA testing is on those lower environment servers.
 If there is a ton of automated testing running daily, or there is an army of Quality Assurance staff – then 1 week may be sufficient.

 3. Often clients will deploy a change to DEV, wait two weeks.
 Then deploy the change to the next environment, wait two weeks.
 Do this until Production environment is reached.